|

 Restricting access to net resources for "good reasons"

 This article is originally posted at Norman Security Blog, Credit to my friend ‘Pondus’ for sharing.
 Introduction During recent months, we have seen several examples of attempts and suggestions to restrict access to different types of net resources, and in some cases the Internet itself.
-Is this a method that accomplishes its end, or is it more of a “shooting the messenger” type of action? ...
+Is this a method that accomplishes its end, or is it more of a “shooting the messenger” type of action?
+We shall give some examples and discuss different issues in this article. ...